PR-CYBR/DMARRSS/README.md

-# CATIS: Context-Aware Event Processing Model And Threat Intelligence System for Infrastructure Security
+# CATIS - Context-Aware Event Processing Model And Threat Intelligence System for Infrastructure Security

-CATIS is a novel solution that employs LLM-inspired architecture and neural network technology to detect and prioritize threat events in distributed systems.
-It focuses on highlighting only the most relevant endpoints with the highest level of threat, ensuring better-informed decision-making for security analysts and administrators.
+CATIS is a novel solution that leverages advanced algorithmical processing techniques inspired by Large Language Model (LLM) technology and neural networks to detect and prioritize threat events in distributed systems.
+The system highlights only relevant endpoints with the highest level of threat and enables security analysts and administrators to make better-informed decisions, respond more effectively to threats, and maintain a higher level of security across their distributed infrastructure systems.

 ## Features
+- LLM-inspired architecture

-- Context-aware event processing for accurate threat detection
+- Context-sensitive mechanisms for accurate threat event understanding
-- Integration of Context Aware Event Severity Layers for prioritizing events
+- Context Aware Event Severity Layers for prioritizing events
-- Advanced algorithmical processing techniques inspired by LLM technology
 - Fine-tuning on domain-specific cybersecurity datasets
 - Compatible with existing security tools like SNORT and SURICATA/ZEEK

-- Visualizations for customized logs
+## Installation
+_TODO: Add installation instructions_

-## Getting Started
+## Usage

-[Instructions on installation, dependencies, and usage]
+_TODO: Add usage instructions_

 ## Contributing

-[Guidelines for contributing to the project]
+_TODO: Add contributing guidelines_

 ## License

-[License information]
+_TODO: Specify the license_